thinkshout/thinkshout/_case_studies/travel-portland.md

   type: "You Can in Portland"
   mission: "Travel Portland is a nonprofit destination marketing organization (DMO) committed to making Portland a top destination for travelers to help promote the local economy."
   text: |
     Portland hosted nine million overnight stays in 2016, accounting for over $5 billion in revenue across the city.
-Travel Portland's mission is to help visitors plan their ideal Portland experience, welcomed those visitors with a peerless approach to editorial, photography, and digital storytelling.
+Travel Portland's mission is to help visitors plan their ideal Portland experience, welcome those visitors with a peerless approach to editorial, photography, and digital storytelling.
 The city’s recent success in drawing unprecedented numbers of visitors from across the globe has solidified Travel Portland’s status as industry leaders.

 cs-sections:

   - section-title:
     section-description: |
       ThinkShout is Travel Portland’s strategic and technical partner for all things digital.
 In addition to maintaining core properties like the leisure and meeting planner sites, ThinkShout develops seasonal interactive experiences.
-So every year when Portland extends an invitation to the world — as with the acclaimed Portland Is Happening Now and new You Can, in Portland campaigns — ThinkShout brings the work to life online.
+Every year when Portland extends an invitation to the world — as with the acclaimed Portland Is Happening Now and new [You Can, in Portland](https://www.travelportland.com/you-can/?sid=5405)campaigns — ThinkShout brings the work to life online.

   - section-title:
     section-description: |